 June 24 (4pm) Round 2 postings close

-June 28 (4pm) Round 3 postings go live
+July 3 (4pm) Round 3 postings go live

-July 2 (4pm) Round 3 postings close
+July 7 (4pm) Round 3 postings close

-August 22 (4pm) Weekly term postings resume
+August 21 (4pm) Weekly term postings resume

 Permanent EPAs who have been declared redundant will be advised by receiving a Notice of Redundancy.

 end of the Third Round of Job Postings will be issued a layoff notice in accordance with Article 12 of the